openfoodfacts/openfoodfacts-infrastructure/docs/reports/2023-07-off-reinstall--prod-files-diff.md

 # TODO copy

 ```
-Only in /srv/off/lib/ProductOpener: Config2.pm
+Only in /srv/off/lib/ProductOpener: Config2.pm # done
-Only in /srv/off: log.conf
+Only in /srv/off: log.conf # done
-Only in /srv/off: minion_log.conf
+Only in /srv/off: minion_log.conf # done

-Only in /srv/off/html/.well-known: apple-app-site-association
 Only in /srv/off/html/.well-known: apple-developer-merchantid-domain-association
-Only in /srv/off/html/.well-known: pki-validation

 ```

 # TODO link

 ```
-Only in /srv/off: Lang.openfoodfacts.org.sto
-Only in /srv/off: Lang_select_country_options.sto
 Only in /srv/off/lib/ProductOpener: SiteLang.pm
 Only in /srv/off/lib/ProductOpener: SiteQuality.pm
 Only in /srv/off: orgs_glns.sto